 Jesus Faces Two Storms

 In Luke 8:23-25 we read, “But as they were sailing, He fell off to sleep.
-And a whirlwind revolving from below upwards swept down on the lake, and the boat was filling with water, and they were in great danger.
-And the disciples came and woke Him, saying, Master, Master, we are perishing!
-And He, being thoroughly awakened, censured and blamed and rebuked the wind and the raging waves; and they ceased, and there came a calm.
-And He said to them, [Why are you so fearful?]
+A whirlwind revolving from below upwards swept down on the lake, and the boat was filling with water, and they were in great danger.
+The disciples came and woke Him, saying, Master, Master, we are perishing!
+He, being thoroughly awakened, censured and blamed and rebuked the wind and the raging waves; and they ceased, and there came a calm.
+He said to them, [Why are you so fearful?]
 Where is your faith (your trust, your confidence in Me—in My veracity and My integrity)?
 And they were seized with alarm and profound and reverent dread, and they marveled, saying to one another, Who then is this, that He commands even wind and sea, and they obey Him?”